Department of Housing and Residence Life – Standards of Residence

 Residents may not lend their room keys or access cards to guests.
 Please refer to the Visitors and Guests section for more information.

-13.2 Damage or Vandalism: Intentional damage to, vandalism of, or destruction of University property or the property of any person on the University campus is prohibited.
+13.2 Damage or Vandalism: Intentional damage to, or vandalism, misuse, or destruction of university property or the property of any person on the university campus is prohibited.

 - Residents will be individually responsible for damages they cause to residence hall property.
 Charges for damages will be based on repair or replacement costs to restore the room or building to approximate original condition.